appletrue/NCE_2_3/BookOne/Lesson04-AnExcitingTrip.md

 Q2: What is Tim's occupation/job/profession?
 He is an engineer.???????

+Q3: Isn't he a nurse?
+No,he isn't.

 - S5: He is working for a big firm and he has already visited a great number of different places in Australia.

-Q1: Whom is he working for?
+Q1: Who is he working for?
 A big firm.

-Q2:
+Q2: Has he travlled in Australia yet?   yes,he has.

 Q3: He didn't visited any places in Australia, did he?
 NO, he has visited a lot of places.